 Naturally, alcohol avoidance during this treatment, especially in the initial stages, is key.
 This is an understandable challenge for any patient suffering from addiction.
 It is also a point of frustration for doctors.

-The treatment itself can place an intense amount of psychological pressure on the patient, and stress can lead to alcohol-seeking behaviors in patients with alcohol use disorder, as well as the consequences of dangerous behaviors such as drunk driving.
+The treatment itself can place an intense amount of psychological pressure on the patient, and stress can lead to alcohol-seeking behaviors in patients with alcohol use disorder and the consequences of dangerous behaviors such as drunk driving.

 Image Source: Pexels